ant12334/Tortoisecoin/doc/build-netbsd.md

 pkgin install python310 py310-zmq
 ```

-## Building Bitcoin Core
+## Building Tortoisecoin Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core.
+There are many ways to configure Tortoisecoin Core.
 Here is an example that
 explicitly disables the wallet and GUI:

 ```bash